jyosen2008/rost/README.md

 # Röst — Classy Community Blog

-Röst is a pastel-hued, open blogging playground built with Next.js, Tailwind CSS, Supabase, and Framer Motion.
+Röst is a open blogging playground built with Next.js, Tailwind CSS, Supabase, and Framer Motion.
 It is meant to be free-to-use, beautifully minimal, and entirely deployable on free tiers (Vercel, Supabase, freenom domain).

 ## 1. Supabase setup